-April 5, 2019
+Modified September 4, 2020

 SECTION 1 - INTRODUCTION

 The MSRC’s Major Event Center Transportation Program first debuted in 2010, and over the past nine years the MSRC has co-funded numerous programs that provided convenient, low cost transportation alternatives for accessing several major sports and entertainment venues throughout the South Coast region.
 The purpose of this Program Announcement is to reintroduce the Program and seek cost-effective opportunities to reduce a significant number of automobile trips and their associated air pollutant emissions by shifting attendees of major event center functions out of their personal automobile and onto zero and near-zero emission transportation alternatives.